datakaveri/privacy-research/README.md

 | Blockchain-based Payments | [datakaveri/crypto-payment-gateway-poc][blockchain] |

 ### Secure Multi-Party Computation Extensions
+Secure Multiparty Computation (SMPC) is a cryptographic technique that enables multiple parties to jointly compute a function over their private inputs while keeping those inputs confidential.
+It ensures that no party learns anything about others' inputs beyond what can be inferred from the output.
+SMPC is widely used in privacy-preserving applications, such as secure data analysis, voting systems, and federated learning.
+It relies on cryptographic primitives like secret sharing, homomorphic encryption, and oblivious transfer.

+We applied SMPC to an image inference task involving a machine learning model, ensuring that both the image provider and model provider keep their inputs private.
+This application was implemented using ABY2.0 on the MOTION2NX framework.
+To enhance performance, we designed algorithms to reduce execution time and memory consumption.
+Additionally, we created Docker images with all necessary dependencies and binaries to streamline the deployment of the end-to-end application on cloud machines.

 ### Confidential Computing
 In the changing world of data processing shifting to the cloud, a key question arises: How do we make sure our shared data stays secure and confidential in third-party managed cloud environments?
 How can different parties having sensitive data collaborate to create value without compromising?